Grace Dent

-Grace Georgina Dent (born 3 October 1973) is a British columnist, broadcaster and author.
-She is a restaurant critic for The Guardian and from 2011 to 2017 wrote a restaurant column for the Evening Standard.
-She is a regular critic on the BBC's MasterChef and has appeared on Channel 4's television series Very British Problems.
+Grace Georgina Dent (born 3 October 1973) is an English columnist, broadcaster and author.
+She is a restaurant critic for The Guardian and from 2011 to 2017 had a restaurant column in the Evening Standard.
+Since 2025, she has co-presented of the BBC series MasterChef.

-Dent has written 11 novels for teenagers, and her first non-fiction title How to Leave Twitter was published in July 2011.
+Dent wrote 11 novels for teenagers in the 2000s, including the Diary of a Chav series.
+She has also written three non-fiction books.
+In 2019, she received an Honorary Fellowship from the University of Cumbria.

 Early life

 Dent was born in Aldershot, Hampshire and grew up in Carlisle, Cumbria.
-She attended Bishop Goodwin Primary School in Currock, Carlisle, and studied English Literature at the University of Stirling.
+Dent attended Bishop Goodwin Primary School in Currock, Carlisle, Caldew School in Dalston, Cumbria.
+She studied English Literature at the University of Stirling.
 While at university, she wrote features for Cosmopolitan after winning a place on their Student Advisory panel.

+Career

 Journalism

 After graduation from Stirling University, Dent's first job was editorial assistant for Marie Claire magazine in London.

-In 1998, she became a freelance journalist, contributing to Glamour, Cosmopolitan and Marie Claire, as well as writing a weekly column in More! magazine.
-From 1998 to 2000, she worked for the Daily Mirror, writing about international offbeat topics.

 Dent began writing for The Guardian in 1999.
 She wrote "World of Lather", celebrating her love of Coronation Street and other soap operas, for the Guardians Guide supplement from 2001 to 2010.
 From 2010 to 2012, she wrote "Grace Dent's TV-OD".
 In 2012, she signed a joint deal with The Independent and the London Evening Standard.
 She became the restaurant critic of The Guardian in January 2018.
 In November 2017, Dent won "Reviewer of the Year" at the London Restaurant Festival.

 She has written about the death of her mother from cancer in 2021 and the death of her father from dementia in 2022, having cared for each during their illnesses.

 She has been "mainly vegan" since the early 2010s, describing herself as plant-based or a flexitarian.

-Published works
+Published work

-Dent has written 11 novels.
-Her first, It's a Girl Thing, was published in 2003.
+Dent's debut novel It's a Girl Thing, the first in her teen LBD (Les Bambinos Dangereuses) trilogy for Puffin Books, was published in 2003.
 She was shortlisted for the 2008 Queen of Teen Prize.
-Her first non-fiction title How to Leave Twitter (My Time as Queen of the Universe and Why This Must Stop) was published in July 2011.

-In October 2008, Dent was part of the judging panel for the Young Minds book awards.
+Hodder & Stoughton acquired the rights to Dent's next young adult (YA) Diary of a Chav series, starting with the first novel Trainers v.
+Tiaras in 2006.
+Dent would go on to author five further Diary of a Chav installments.

+In December 2008, Dent signed a further two-book deal with Hodder for the publication of her next novel Diary of a Snob and its sequel Money Can't Buy Me Love.
+Diary of a Snob was launched at the 2009 Hay-on-Wye Literary Festival.

-She was a judge on the 2011 Roald Dahl Funny Prize.
+Dent was a judge on the 2011 Roald Dahl Funny Prize.

-LBD - Les Bambinos Dangereuses

-Her first trilogy of novels was for Puffin Books.